 Will food be available?

 The Aquarium’s main Café will be closed initially.
 There will be some snack items available for purchase in the Gift Shop.
-Socially distant seating will be available under the Reef tent and at the picnic tables outside.
+Socially distant seating will be available at the picnic tables outside.

 Can we bring our own food?

 You can bring your own food and eat at the picnic tables outside.
 For the safety of our animals, you cannot eat in the Aquarium exhibit areas.

 May I drink out of the water fountains or use the bottle refill stations?

 For your safety, water fountains and bottle refill stations are not currently available.
 Canned water is available for purchase in the gift shop and in the vending machines located on the plaza.
 You may drink water while in the Aquarium’s exhibit areas, but no other beverages are allowed.